Chelsoconn/theDOM/notes.md

 Document Object Model- in-memory object representation of an HTML document.
 It provides a way to interact with a web page using JavaScript and provides the functionality needed to build modern interactive user experiences.

+ HTML you write isn't the DOM itself, but instead it is the input that a browser uses to create the DOM.
+In some instances, the browser, without any instruction, also modifies it.
+For example, even if you don't include a `head` element, a corresponding DOM `head` node will be present when the browser creates the DOM.

 Application programming interface ([*API*](https://www.w3.org/TR/DOM-Level-2-Core/glossary.html#dt-API)) for valid [*HTML*](https://www.w3.org/TR/DOM-Level-2-Core/glossary.html#dt-HTML)and well-formed [*XML*](https://www.w3.org/TR/DOM-Level-2-Core/glossary.html#dt-XML) documents.
 The DOM is a programming [*API*](https://www.w3.org/TR/DOM-Level-2-Core/glossary.html#dt-API) for documents.

 Anything found in an HTML or XML document can be accessed, changed, deleted, or added using the Document Object Model

 https://www.w3.org/TR/DOM-Level-2-Core/introduction.html